 Reportedly first used by the Aztecs, chia is sometimes labelled as an ancient grain, joining the likes of quinoa, amaranth, kamut, freekeh and spelt.
 Along with quinoa and amaranth, chia has also been classed as a pseudocereal – a non-grass plant whose seed can be ground into flour and otherwise used as cereal.

 When the Aztec civilisation disappeared, so did chia.
 Now one of the world's biggest chia producers is right here in Australia, in the Kimberley region of northern WA.

 Chia in a pod?

-Chia pods by The Chia Co are a nutritious and convenient way to add chia to your diet (see our review in On-the-go breakfasts).
-But at around $2.30 per 100g (our local supermarket charged us $3.97 for a 170g pod), they’re not cheap.
+Chia pods, a breakfast product made by The Chia Co, are a nutritious and convenient way to add chia to your diet.
+They cost around $2.30 per 100g (our local supermarket charged us $3.97 for a 170g pod).
+But you could have a go at making something similar yourself.

-If you’re likely to eat these regularly, it’s worth buying a pack of chia seeds and having a go at making your own pods.
-For a similar result, mix two tablespoons chia seeds with a 400mL tin of coconut milk, half a teaspoon vanilla extract and a quarter teaspoon of cinnamon, cover and leave in the fridge overnight.
-This recipe makes the equivalent of more than two pods, and cost us about 60c per 100g (excluding the cinnamon powder and vanilla extract).
+Mix two tablespoons of chia seeds with a 400mL tin of coconut milk, half a teaspoon of vanilla extract and a quarter teaspoon of cinnamon.
+Cover and leave in the fridge overnight.
+This recipe makes the equivalent of more than two 'pods', and cost us about 60c per 100g (excluding the cinnamon powder and vanilla extract).